Valley National Bancorp (VLY) Shares Decline Despite Market Challenges

 Sponsored

-The average price predicted for Valley National Bancorp (VLY) by analysts is $10.75, which is $3.98 above the current market price.
-The public float for VLY is 499.30M, and at present, short sellers hold a 5.09% of that float.
-On May 11, 2023, the average trading volume of VLY was 6.61M shares.
+The average price suggested by analysts for VLY is $10.75, which is $4.24 above the current market price.
+The public float for VLY is 499.19M, and currently, shorts hold a 5.09% of that float.
+The average trading volume for VLY on May 15, 2023 was 6.69M shares.

 VLY’s Market Performance

-VLY’s stock has seen a -6.42% decrease for the week, with a -19.98% drop in the past month and a -44.49% fall in the past quarter.
-The volatility ratio for the week is 6.41%, and the volatility levels for the past 30 days are at 6.25% for Valley National Bancorp The simple moving average for the past 20 days is -16.20% for VLY’s stock, with a -38.33% simple moving average for the past 200 days.
+VLY’s stock has seen a -13.29% decrease for the week, with a -23.06% drop in the past month and a -45.76% fall in the past quarter.
+The volatility ratio for the week is 5.35%, and the volatility levels for the past 30 days are at 6.36% for Valley National Bancorp The simple moving average for the last 20 days is -17.59% for VLY’s stock, with a simple moving average of -40.44% for the last 200 days.

 Analysts’ Opinion of VLY